 Customize thresholds to send email alerts based on suspicious USB connection history, file operations, or specific file types

-Combine with AccessPatrol’s other USB control features to enforce your removable media device policy and improve your USB data loss prevention capabilities
+Combine with AccessPatrol’s other USB control features to enforce your information security policies and improve your USB data loss prevention capabilities

 USB File Operations Alerts

-Protect sensitive data against theft by alerting security personnel when users copy data to USB drives and other removable media.
+Protect sensitive data against theft by alerting security personnel when users copy data to USB drives and other USB devices.